vt-elixir/ja_resource/README.md

 ```

 And because JaResource is just implementing actions, you can still use plug
-filters just like in normal Phoenix controllers:
+filters just like in normal Phoenix controllers, however you will want to
+call the JaResource plug last.

 ```elixir
 defmodule MyApp.V1.PostsController do